 En español | Yes, within limits.
 If you are in your first year of collecting retirement benefits, you can apply to Social Security for a “withdrawal of benefits.”

 Timing is key.
-Social Security will let you withdraw your original application for retirement benefits only once, and it must be within 12 months of the date you first started claiming benefits.
+Social Security will let you withdraw your original application for retirement benefits only once, and it must be within 12 months of the date you first claimed your benefits.